sarathchandra2812/chicago-taxi/README.md

 The estimator used is DNNLinearCombinedRegressor from the tensorflow.estimator.
 This built-in estimator fits the use of this model and make it easy to use.

 ## Tuning Hyperparametesr using Hypertune
-We used Hypertune to tune parameters.
+We used Hypertune to tune the number of nodes in each layer.
 The goal is to minimize the Root Mean Squared Error (RMSE).
+The parameters are set in the config.yaml file.

-The job ID is taxi_fare_model_49.
+The job for hypertuning is taxi_fare_model_49.

 ~~~~
 !gcloud ml-engine jobs submit training taxi_fare_model_49\